louisbros/hello-world-lambda-quarkus/README.md

 The `hello-world-lambda-quarkus` will be built into a deployable lambda archive.
 This archive will contain the quarkus native image.

-Because this is binary file, it needs to be built for the environment that it will run run within, to support this the binary is created within a docker container that matches the Lambda runtime.
+Because this is binary file, it needs to be built for the environment that it will run within.
+To support this the binary is created within a docker container that matches the Lambda runtime.

 ## Deploy